Datura-ai/compute-subnet/neurons/miners/README.md

 2. Use the following command to add an executor to the central miner:

     ```bash
-    docker exec <container-id or name> pdm run /root/app/src/cli.py add-executor --address <executor-ip-address> --port <executor-port> --validator <validator-hotkey>
+    docker exec <container-id or name> pdm run /root/app/src/cli.py add-executor --address <executor-ip-address> --port <executor-port> --validator <validator-hotkey> --deposit_amount <deposit-amount> --miner_ethereum_key <miner-ethereum-key>
     ```

     - `<executor-ip-address>`: The IP address of the executor machine.
     - `<executor-port>`: The port number used for the executor (default: `8001`).
     - `<validator-hotkey>`: The validator hotkey that you want to give access to this executor.
 Which validator hotkey should you pick?
-Follow [this guide](assigning_validator_hotkeys.md)
+Follow [this guide](assigning_validator_hotkeys.md).
+    - `<deposit-amount>`: The amount of TAO to deposit as collateral for this executor.
+    - `<miner-ethereum-key>`: The Ethereum key of the miner.

 ### List Executors